johnpfay/USWaterAccounting/README.md

 After conversations with Michael Vardon, Julie Hass, and other environmental-economic accountants, we made initial attempts at a suitable format for the physical use-supply tables in which to present our data.
 We developed code to query and transform the database developed above into this format.

+The current version of this tool requires: (1) a template of the desired output: a physical supply and use table (PSUT) in the form of an Excel worksheet, and (2) a value mapping table that cross references the state usage attributes to the proper cell in the PSUT table.
+Examples of both are provided as part of this tool.

 ### Current status